 This research project, “Youth engagement and skills acquisition within Africa’s transport sector: promoting a gender agenda towards transition into meaningful work”, aims to explore and help address these challenges.
 It is funded by the Global Challenges Research Fund [GCRF] and was awarded by the UK Economic and Social Research Council [ESRC].
 The grant runs from 1st December 2018 to 30th November 2021.

-The study focus is on young women and girls of low socio-economic status living in less accessible locations of three cities: Abuja (Nigeria); Cape Town (South Africa) and Tunis (Tunisia).
-In each city region our field research is focused principally on one peri-urban neighbourhood and one city-connected settlement beyond the city boundary.
+The study focus is on young women and girls of low socio-economic status living in peripheral locations of three cities: Abuja (Nigeria); Cape Town (South Africa) and Tunis (Tunisia).
+In each city region our field research is focused principally on one neighbourhood located within the city boundary and one city-connected settlement beyond the city boundary.
 Through the research (which encompasses diverse modes of transport, including walking as well as non-motorised and motorised vehicles) we aim to produce gender-sensitive transport/travel related skills guidance and make this available to governments, the private sector, NGOs, and academia working at local, national and international levels.

 There are three, interlinked strands to the research: